 Check your heating type

 On your thermostat, go to Settings Equipment Heat Type.
 Make sure to select the correct type of heating system: Forced Air, In-floor Radiant, or Radiators.
-Choosing Forced Air will hide True Radiant as an option in the Nest Sense menu and enable Early-On instead.
+If you choose Forced Air, it will hide True Radiant as an option in the Nest Sense menu and enable Early-On instead.

-Note: If you have both radiant heating and a cooling system, you may see True Radiand and Early-On options in the Nest Sense menu.
+Note: If you have both radiant heating and a cooling system, you may find True Radiant and Early-On options in the Nest Sense menu.
 True Radiant will control how early your home preheats and Early-On will control how early your system pre-cools.

 Get a pro to help